 Medical compression stockings like the VenoTrain Cocoon can prove instrumental in supporting treatment for dry skin.

-The knitted fabric contains special fibres called the cocoon care threads, that contain lipid deposits.
+The knitted fabric contains special fibres called the cocoon care threads, which contain lipid deposits.
 Upon direct contact with the skin, these lipids are released and continuously absorbed by the skin.

 The upper layers of the skin regularly receive necessary building materials to keep the hydrolipid film intact and thus protect the skin from drying out.

-The clinically tested lipid care complex keeps the skin supple and soothes. and eliminates the need for frequent application of cream on the legs.
-The skin is supplied with enough moisture and combats itching and irritation.
+The clinically tested lipid care complex keeps the skin supple and soothes, eliminating the need for frequent cream application on the legs.
+It supplies the skin with enough moisture and combats itching and irritation.